jfasch/jfasch-home/trainings/material/soup/linux/sysprog/file-io/open-read-write-close/example-O_CREAT.rst

 ----------------------------------------------------

-We saw in :doc:`example-O_WRONLY` that a file is not implicitly created only because we open one, which is a good thing.
-Lets see how to use the ``O_CREAT`` to make this happen.
+We saw in :doc:`example-O_WRONLY` that a file is not implicitly created only because we open one - which is a good thing.
+Lets see how to use ``O_CREAT`` to make this happen.

 .. sidebar:: Documentation